Ale-JRD/Trads/content/post/index-T1.md

 (Even Touka acknowledged him as one of the skilled warriors…)

-「Perhaps it’s fortunate that I’ve met up with you here.」
+“Perhaps it’s fortunate that I’ve met up with you here.”

-「Same here.」
+“Same here.”

 Gio replied, continuing to observe Ars.

-「I can’t let someone who survived the outside world die in a place like this.
-That’s why I picked a position close to yours.」
+“I can’t let someone who survived the outside world die in a place like this.
+That’s why I picked a position close to yours.”

 I let out a soft laugh.